Stacy Keibler: World Championship Wrestling (1999–2001)

 During 2000, she dated David Flair (both on-screen and off-screen), who was already involved in an on-screen relationship with Daffney.
 Ms. Hancock set her eyes on Flair and ended up stealing him away from Daffney and continued to torment the woman whose boyfriend she stole, and the two would feud throughout the Summer of 2000.
-This led to Keibler's in-ring debut at the Bash at the Beach in a Wedding Gown match, which she lost after she removed her own gown.
+This led to Hancock's in-ring debut at the Bash at the Beach in a Wedding Gown match, which she lost after she removed her own gown.
 Hancock next briefly feuded with Kimberly Page, but the storyline ended abruptly when Page quit the company.
-Keibler and Flair then began a feud with the Misfits in Action stable, including a mud wrestling singles match against Major Gunns at New Blood Rising.
+Hancock and Flair then began a feud with the Misfits in Action stable, including a mud wrestling singles match against Major Gunns at New Blood Rising.
 During the match, she was kicked in the stomach, and she revealed herself to be pregnant the next night, beginning a new angle for herself and Flair.
 Two proposed endings to the storyline were for either Ric Flair or Vince Russo to be the father of her child.
 The angle, however, ended prematurely, as she revealed the pregnancy to be false, broke up with David Flair, and was taken off of television.

-When Stacy returned in 2001, she dropped the name Ms. Hancock and went by her real name.
+When she returned in 2001, she dropped the name Ms. Hancock and went by her real name Stacy Keibler.
 On the March 12, 2001 edition of Nitro, Keibler revealed Shawn Stasiak as her "baby" and continued her role as a heel manager, siding with Stasiak.
 Shawn and Stacy would feud with Bam Bam Bigelow, with the evil Stacy using underhanded tactics to help Stasiak win 2 matches from a series of 3, including on the final edition of Nitro two weeks later on March 26.